solital/docs-v1/docs/auth.md

 ## Login structure and password recovery

 [See here](https://solital.github.io/docs-v1/vinci/#login-structure) how to create a pre-assembled login and password recovery framework using the vinci console.

+## Default username and password

+You can create a standard database login table using the command `php vinci katrina: userAuth`.
+This command will insert a default email and password.
+To authenticate, use the email `solital @ email.com` and password `solital`

+**NOTE:** When creating the login structure with the command `php vinci auth`, the method `userAuth` is executed automatically, it is not necessary to execute it later.